jbsolucoes/ceosmw/README.md

 Future implementations:

-<li>Database layer with new TCeosQuery component and GreyHound - https://github.com/mdbs99/Greyhound
-<li>REST and web broker improvements with Brook Framework - http://silvioprog.github.io/brookframework
-<li>Script engine for server layer.
+.
+Database layer with TCeosQuery component and GreyHound - https://github.com/mdbs99/Greyhound .
+REST and web broker improvements with Brook Framework - http://silvioprog.github.io/brookframework .
+Script engine for server layer

 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.